Truck Loans Australia Weekly Road Transport News Briefing

 Read Full Transcript:

-Hello and welcome to the Truck Loans Australia Weekly Road Transport News Briefing; Im Paige Estritori, and its Sunday, 5 October 2025.
+Hello and welcome to the Truck Loans Australia Weekly Road Transport News Briefing, Im Paige Estritori, and its Sunday 26 October 2025.

 Thats the wrap.
-For lender comparisons, a quick eligibility check and simple tools like our truck loan calculator, head to truck‑loan.com.au.
-Im Paige Estritori—drive safe, and well talk next Sunday.
+For tools, calculators, and a free eligibility check, head to truck‑loan.com.au.
+Im Paige Estritori—drive safe and see you next week.

 Follow us!